General

 Range and Habitat

-Horned Grebe: Breeds from Alaska and northern Canada south to Washington and Oregon, the Dakotas, and the northern Great Lakes.
-Spends winters in the Aleutians and the south along the Pacific coast to southern California, and along the Atlantic and Gulf coasts to Texas.
-During the breeding season, may be found predominantly on prairie and boreal freshwater lakes with both open waters and marsh vegetation; also nests in marshes, small sloughs with weedy margins, ponds, and occasionally on rivers.
+Horned Grebe: Breeds from Alaska and northern Canada to Washington and the Dakotas.
+Winters in the Aleutians and along the Pacific coast to California, and along the Atlantic and Gulf coasts to Texas.
+Breeds on prairie and freshwater lakes with both open waters and marsh vegetation; also nests in marshes, small sloughs, ponds, and occasionally on rivers.

 Breeding and Nesting